-We had no outstanding debt as of August 31, 2020.
+We had no outstanding debt as of November 30, 2020.
 During July 2020 we terminated our Term Loan Facility.
 We currently have a revolving credit facility (2019 Revolver), which we entered into in July 2019.

 The Term Loan was a secured credit facility that allowed us to borrow up to an aggregate principal amount of \$24.5 million, with the total amount of available borrowings subject to certain monthly recurring revenue calculations.
 We had \$24.5 million outstanding as of May 31, 2020.
 Interest on the outstanding balance was payable monthly at a rate of 8.00% per annum, plus 4.50% per annum deferred until the end of the term.
 The Term Loan was to mature on December 31, 2022.
-The Company repaid the Term Loan in full, including all outstanding interest and fees, during July 2020, and the Term Loan was terminated.
+During July 2020, we repaid the Term Loan in full, including all outstanding interest and fees, and the Term Loan was terminated.

-The 2019 Revolver provides for a senior secured revolving line of credit in the amount of up to \$50.0 million, with borrowing availability subject to certain monthly recurring revenue calculations.
-The capacity under the 2019 Revolver may be increased by an additional amount of up to \$30.0 million, to the extent we achieve certain customer bookings thresholds.
+The 2019 Revolver provides for a senior secured revolving line of credit in the amount of up to \$80.0 million, with borrowing availability subject to certain monthly recurring revenue calculations.
 The interest rate on any outstanding borrowings will be at LIBOR plus 350 basis points or the lending institution's base rate plus 250 basis points, subject to certain floors, and interest payments are to be made in installments of one, two, or three months as chosen by us.
 We also had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1.3 million.
-These letters of credit are secured through the revolving credit facility, thus reducing the capacity of the revolving credit facility to \$48.7 million.
+These letters of credit are secured through the revolving credit facility, thus reducing the capacity of the revolving credit facility to \$78.7 million.

-During March 2020, the Company borrowed the remaining capacity in its entirety to increase the Company's cash position given the uncertainty in the overall business environment due to the COVID-19 pandemic.
-During July 2020, the Company repaid the 2019 Revolver in full, including all outstanding interest.
+During March 2020, we borrowed the available capacity of \$48.7 million to increase our cash position given the uncertainty in the overall business environment due to the COVID-19 pandemic.
+During July 2020, the we repaid the

+2019 Revolver in full, including all outstanding interest.
 The 2019 Revolver expires in July 2021 and may be automatically extended for an additional 12 months if we meet certain revenue thresholds defined under the credit agreement.

 The 2019 Revolver contains a liquidity covenant calculated based on cash on hand plus available borrowings under the 2019 Revolver, a revenue covenant and certain reporting covenants.
 On August 21, 2020, we entered into an amendment to the 2019 Revolver which revised the terms of the revenue covenant and imposed minimum LIBOR and Base Rate levels.
-On September 11, 2020, we entered into another amendment to the 2019 Revolver which reduced the required cash deposits to be held at each of the two lenders participating in the 2019 Revolver.
+On September 11, 2020, we entered into another amendment to the 2019 Revolver which modified the allocation requirements of the Company's cash to be held at each of the two lenders participating in the 2019 Revolver.
+On November 6, 2020, we entered into another amendment to the 2019 Revolver which increased the capacity from \$50.0 million to \$80.0 million, subject to the achievement of certain milestones as defined in the amendment.

-We were in compliance with all such applicable covenants as of August 31, 2020, and believe we are in compliance as of the date of this Quarterly Report on Form 10-Q. We do not expect to need to draw on the 2019 Revolver, but our access to draw on the 2019 Revolver could be limited in the future if we do not have enough monthly recurring revenues to cover the borrowing availability calculations.
+We were in compliance with all such applicable covenants as of November 30, 2020, and believe we are in compliance as of the date of this Quarterly Report on Form 10-Q. We do not expect to need to draw on the 2019 Revolver, but our access to draw on the 2019 Revolver could be limited in the future if we do not have enough monthly recurring revenues to cover the borrowing availability calculations.